The true story of one Sacramento Firefighter’s sacrifice and his road to recovery.

 Choose Firefighters Burn Institute as your charity of choice.
 Use the search field to the right of the page to look up “Firefighters Burn Institute” from the list of possible matches.
-(The screens may look different depending on whether you’re already signed in or not.)

 Begin shopping!
 It’s really that simple!